aalavandhaann/Py_BL_MeshSkeletonization/README.md

 Install the plugin or copy the folder **meshskeletonization** inside the Blender addons folder.
 Then activate the plugin through Blender user interface.
 Once enabled you should be able to see a tab named **Mesh Skeletonization** in the tools panel.

+Play around the following parameters and press ** Mesh Contraction ** for the contraction process.
+Depending on the mesh resolution and supplied parameters expect the time delay for the process to complete.
+Once the mesh contraction is complete you should find the contracted mesh (with almost zero volume) duplicated alongside the original mesh.
+The name of the contracted mesh will be a combination of the original mesh name concatenated with the parameter values you supplied.

+# Have Fun